-i2 Camp is a hands-on STEM summer day camp designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
-The co-ed camp has developed its program by partnering with some of the world’s leading scientific and academic institutions, including MIT, The Museum of Science in Boston, Stanford University, Cold Spring Harbor Laboratory, the New York Academy of Sciences and Teachers College, Columbia University.
+i2 Camp is a hands-on, project-based STEM summer day camp designed to broaden middle school students’ exposure to innovative science, technology, engineering and math.
+The co-ed camp has developed its program by partnering with some of the world’s leading scientific and academic institutions, including MIT, The Museum of Science in Boston, Stanford University, MathWorks, the New York Academy of Sciences and Teachers College, Columbia University.
 Each of these partners has created a series of one-week courses for i2 Camp covering different STEM topics that are not typically found in traditional middle schools.

 - Near Peers– Must be interested in STEM, have a teacher recommendation, and be at least 16 years old at the time of camp.
 (To apply for a Near Peer position, please email firstname.lastname@example.org).

 WHERE & WHEN

 The camp will run in each location Monday – Friday, and teachers must be at the camp from 8:30am – 4:30pm every day.
-Mandatory teacher training will occur in New York from April 24 – 27, 2014, with an expectation that each course taught will require one full day of training (you may be required to be there for 2-4 days of training).
+Mandatory teacher training will occur in the New York area May 2 – 3, with an expectation that each course taught will require one full day of training (you may be required to be there for up to 2 days of training).
 Teachers can apply to teach any set of courses.

 There will be a required one-day camp orientation for teachers, scheduled before camp starts.
 The camp will pay for all teacher materials needed for the courses and a combination of any travel and accommodation costs incurred for training.
 Children of teachers who enroll in the camp will be given a discount to attend the camp.
 Lunch will be served each day.
 Salary varies by location and will be discussed during the interview process.